tillg/langchain_playground/readme.md

 Playing around with [langchain](https://www.langchain.com).

-# Dev Setup
+# Dev Setup & Running

-I use a couple of windows with a standard command:
+I use a couple of windows with a standard command (this all assumes you are in the project folder):

 ```bash
 # Follow the application log